 Two Weebly templates I like are the Hugo and Modus Operandi templates.
 Hugo is an online store while Modus Operandi is a portfolio template, but both are great options for introducing your customer to your products on the main webpage.
 Straightforward design elements give off the impression that you’re both professional and experienced.
 While Modus Operandi is more of a portfolio template, but you can add store elements to sell your artwork.

-All Weebly templates are customizable both via the Weebly App Center and via direct customization of both HTML and CSS.
+All Weebly templates are customizable through an easy to use drag-and-drop editor.
 You can add galleries, web store tools, live chat, social media apps, and much more.

 To sell art online, you’ll have to upgrade to the Starter plan, which includes access to Weebly.com checkout for a low 3% transaction fee.

-Jimdo has a minimal library of templates and only one that will work for art websites.
+Jimdo has a minimal library of templates, but a few of those will work for art websites without drastic editing.
 The Copenhagen template is geared toward photography studios but can be easily modified to display your art pieces.
 The template offers a photo gallery and webpages where you can share information about your work and your business in general.

 Another option is to choose the basic Blank Template and then build your website entirely from scratch.
 The template will allow you to add photos, videos, forms, and store item elements to display and sell your artwork to visitors.